hunt-genes/SMED8020/SMED8020-2022-master/Day4/README.md

     prs.result[which.max(prs.result$R2),]
     q() # exit R
     	```
-??? note "Which P-value threshold generates the "best-fit" PRS?"
+Which P-value threshold generates the "best-fit" PRS?"

-??? note "How much phenotypic variation does the "best-fit" PRS explain?"
+How much phenotypic variation does the "best-fit" PRS explain?"

 # 4. Visualising the PRS results